Trio (1997 film): Production

 Park was asked by film producer Dong-gyu Ahn to make a film similar in tone to Léon, a French film written and directed by Luc Besson.
-Had never seen the film, but he had previously wanted to make a film about a series of armed robberies committed from 1972 to 1974 in South Korea, and chose to use that as a basis.
+Park had never seen the film, but had previously wanted to make a film about a series of armed robberies committed from 1972 to 1974 in South Korea, and chose to use that as a basis.
 Park was also initially influenced by the works of Abel Ferrara.

 However, as time passed, the production company for the film changed, and the film lost its wild and violent conception, becoming closer to a mainstream film.
-Park took blame for the films perceived failure, saying that he "regrets Trio much more than [his] first movie."
+Park took blame for the film's perceived failure, saying, "I regret Trio much more than my first movie."